JetBrains/amper/docs/FAQ.md

 ### Is Amper a brand-new build tool from JetBrains?

 Yes, Amper is a project configuration and build tool with a focus on the user experience and the IDE support.
-It is offered as a Gradle plugin with a declarative configuration layer, and as a standalone build tool.
+Amper exists as a standalone build tool and also as a Gradle plugin.

 ### Do you plan to support only Kotlin?